IvanRamyk/labs/lab1/README.md

 	Extra - * overloaded operation <
 	Total - ****

+Additional:
-Also all methods was tested via googletest
+All methods was tested via googletest
+Added method center to convert graph to tree in the best way

 All tests are in directory tests

 I hope for additional points :)

-Total count - 9
+Total count - 9* + 2 additional tasks